somnek/killer-whale/README.md

 # killer-whale 🐳

 Killer Whale is a Docker TUI for terminal dwellers.
 It provides an intuitive, easy-to-use interface for managing your Docker containers without leaving the comfort of your command line.
+- more feature coming soon, thought its temping to add more feature, killer-whale meant to be as minimalistic as possible, if you are looking for docker tui with more features, check out [lazydocker](https://github.com/jesseduffield/lazydocker) by jesseduffield.